AnnabellaM/MSR-Static-Analysis-Artifacts/README.md

 python download_data/generate_csv.py
 ```

+**IMPORTANT: If you wish to recreate the entire results, perform every step.
+If you wish to only to generate the figures, you can simply run the sections with a :bar_chart: icon.**

 ## General
 This section contains the generation of the general statistics of the repositories.
 ### Generate General Statistics